dwyl/start-here/mission.md

 and focus their time
 on highly meaningful creative work.

-We need to attract people who _share_ our mission.
+We need to find people who _share_ our mission and collaborate on work that we _love_.

 <br />